.222 Remington: Legacy

 The .222 Remington was eventually eclipsed in benchrest competition by the 6mm PPC.

 When the US military was looking for a new smallbore rifle cartridge, Remington started with the .222 Remington, and stretched it to increase powder capacity by about 20% in 1958 to make the .222 Remington Magnum.
 The greater powder capacity put the velocities between the standard .222 Remington and the .22-250.
 The cartridge was not accepted by the military, but it was introduced commercially.
 In 1963, the .222 Remington Special, also based on a stretched .222 case, was adopted along with the new M16 rifle as the .223 Remington / 5.56mm NATO.
 The NATO cartridge had a capacity only 5% less than the Magnum.
 Given the close performance to other cartridges and military acceptance, both the .222 Remington and the .222 Magnum faded quickly into obsolescence, being replaced by the .223 Remington.

 While the .222 Remington is rarely found in current production in America, its derivative cartridges are among the most popular in the world.
 In addition to the .222 Magnum and .223 Remington, the .222 has also served as the parent case for the .221 Fireball, the fastest production handgun cartridge.

 The .222 Remington is still fairly popular in Europe, where producers like Anschütz, Sako & Tikka, Steyr, Sauer and Weihrauch chamber rifles for this caliber.
 Firearms that are usually chambered for the .223 Remington/5.56×45mm NATO caliber are often rechambered for the .222 Remington for sale in countries where regulations restrict or forbid civilian ownership of "military calibers".
-Examples of countries with such legislation include Spain and (formerly) France.
+Examples of countries with such legislation include Spain and France.